treeverse/lakeFS/docs/integrations/airbyte.md

 has_children: false
 ---

-[Airbyte](https://airbyte.io//) is an open-source platform for syncinh data from applications, APIs, and databases to warehouses, lakes, and other destinations.
+[Airbyte](https://airbyte.io//) is an open-source platform for syncing data from applications, APIs, and databases to warehouses, lakes, and other destinations.
 You can use Airbyte's connectors to get your data pipelines to consolidate many input sources.